Genutec v. Danna, et al., Case No.: 07CC07918

 Unfortunately, not only at the time of the Smart acquisition was Smart operating illegally in violation of federal regulatory guidelines, but the Smart and Genutec technological systems were incompatible and the main asset Genutec acquired from Smart, its software, was not adequately licensed.
 This ultimately led to a total rewrite of the acquired software, resulting in system crashes, a massive loss of customers and Genutec’s rapidly deteriorating financial condition.
 Genutec eventually became insolvent in February 2007 – a mere 15 months after borrowing $20 million for the Smart Acquisition.

-Gary Pemberton, a Shulman Bastian Friedman & Bui LLP litigation partner, and Kiara Gebhart, an associate in Shulman Bastian Friedman & Bui LLP‘s litigation department, brought the case to trial in September 2012.
-In a grueling 39 day trial that spanned nearly five months, Mr. Pemberton and Ms. Gebhart successfully demonstrated that Genutec’s CEO, Lee Danna, breached his fiduciary duties to the company both prior to the acquisition when he directed the reduced legal and technical due diligence leading to the acquisition of Smart and after the acquisition, when he and another director, Hans Smit, concealed Smart’s problems from Genutec’s Board and its shareholders and lenders.
-Mr. Pemberton and Ms. Gebhart also demonstrated that Mr. Smit, who joined Mr. Danna in concealing Smart’s problems, also breached his fiduciary duties to Genutec.
+Gary Pemberton, a Shulman Bastian Friedman & Bui LLP litigation partner an associate in Shulman Bastian Friedman & Bui LLP‘s litigation department, brought the case to trial in September 2012.
+In a grueling 39 day trial that spanned nearly five months, Mr. Pemberton successfully demonstrated that Genutec’s CEO, Lee Danna, breached his fiduciary duties to the company both prior to the acquisition when he directed the reduced legal and technical due diligence leading to the acquisition of Smart and after the acquisition, when he and another director, Hans Smit, concealed Smart’s problems from Genutec’s Board and its shareholders and lenders.
+Mr. Pemberton and also demonstrated that Mr. Smit, who joined Mr. Danna in concealing Smart’s problems, also breached his fiduciary duties to Genutec.